-They lead by example, because confidence, poise, focus, courage, and tenacity are required of them every bit as much as they are required of athletes.
+Top coaches get their edge through the four steps of leadership listed above.
+They have a clear vision about where their team is headed and how they will get there.
+They by example, because lead confidence, poise, focus, courage, and tenacity are required of them every bit as much as they are required of athletes.
 They connect with empathy because they know that most athletes do not care how much they know until they know how much they care.
 Finally, they have the resources to help their players give their best effort.
-They are not overwhelmed by the busy-ness of their jobs; they make time for what is important, including providing guidance for improving mental skills.
+They are not overwhelmed by the busyness of their jobs; they make time for what is important, including providing guidance for improving mental skills.
 When athletes are well trained in mental skills, they are able to coach themselves effectively and get better, faster.